inbravo/travel/september-2017/tehri-dam.md

 ---

 ##  4:10 AM Ghaziabad
-*	We all are bound in some priorities and limitations, but we all wants to enjoy the life of traveler
+*	We all are bound in some priorities and limitations, but we all wants to enjoy the life of a traveler
 *	I did several rides, but never documented it.
 Some of close friends, always desired to feel my rides vicariously
 *	This travelogue is dedicated to my friends, who want to feel my travel experience and imagine their own journey
-*	I was never thought of doing solo rides, but universe has planned something like this for me
 *	It started several years ago, when I bought my first Royal Enfield in 2008 with the intentions of riding experience
 *	During all these years, I found that solo motorcycling is best way to find peace with myself
 *	I thank to God for giving me strong genetics, which I can use to ride almost nonstop, almost untired